clifford-fra/InputAdvanced/README.md

 # InputAdvanced Lightning Flow Component

-This component is a general input component, that allows you more customizations - especially in the layouts section - then the Salesforce standard components.
+This component is a general input component, that allows you more customizations - especially in the layouts section - than the Salesforce standard components.

 ## Input / Output variables